Travinkel/belsign-photo-doc/docs/architecture/customer_module_changes.md

 ### 1. Created CustomerDataAccessAdapter

-The `CustomerDataAccessAdapter` class was created in the `com.belman.repository.persistence` package to implement the `CustomerDataAccess` interface and adapt the existing `InMemoryCustomerRepository`.
+The `CustomerDataAccessAdapter` class was created in the `com.belman.dataaccess.persistence` package to implement the `CustomerDataAccess` interface and adapt the existing `InMemoryCustomerRepository`.
 This adapter follows the Adapter pattern, converting between `CustomerAggregate` (used by the repository) and `CustomerBusiness` (used by the business layer).

 ```java
 public class CustomerDataAccessAdapter implements CustomerDataAccess {